The Safest and Most Dangerous Places in Harding, IL: Crime Maps and Statistics

 Is Harding, IL Safe?

-The A+ grade indicates that the rate of crime is much lower than that of the average US city.
-Harding ranks in the 93rd percentile for safety, meaning it is safer than 93% of cities but less safe than 7%.
-This analysis applies only to Harding's official city boundaries.
+The A+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Harding's combined rate is much lower than the norm.
+Harding sits in the 93rd percentile, ahead of 93% of cities and behind 7%.
+The grade covers only Harding's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Harding is 11.19 per 1,000 residents in the typical year.
-Harding Residents generally consider the northeast part of the city to be the safest.
-Your chance of being a victim of crime in Harding varies by neighborhood - ranging from 1 in 47 in the southeast neighborhoods to 1 in 118 in the northeast.
+The overall crime rate in Harding is 11.19 per 1,000 residents in a typical year.
+Residents generally consider the northeast part of the city the safest.
+Your chance of being a victim ranges from 1 in 47 in the southeast neighborhoods to 1 in 118 in the northeast.

 The Cost of Crime™ in Harding, IL

-The total projected cost of crime in Harding for 2025 is $82,970.
-This translates to approximately $247 per resident and $587 per household.
-On average, crime-related costs account for 0.6% of the median household income in Harding.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Harding for 2025 is $82,970, about $247 per resident and $587 per household.
+That equals 0.6% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 52.5%